HuyaneMatsu/hata/docs/topics/user_menu.md

 ##### allow_third_party_emojis

 Whether third party emojis should trigger the menu as well.
-Note, that these emojis are not removed.
+Note that these emojis are not removed.

 > Defaults to `False`.

 ##### timeout

-The timeout after the menu will expire.
+The timeout after which the menu will expire.

 Defining timeout is optional, but recommended.
-When not defining or when defining it as negative, the menu will have no timeout applied.
+If it's undefined or negative then no timeout will be applied.

 > Defaults to `0.0`.

 ##### check

-Check is an optional **non-async** function to check whether the reaction add or delete emoji should be further processed.
+Check is an optional **non-async** function that check whether the reaction add or delete emoji should be further processed.

-The following parameters are passed to it:
+The following parameters will be passed to it:

 | Name      | Type                                              |
 |-----------|---------------------------------------------------|
 | event     | ``ReactionAddEvent`` or ``ReactionDeleteEvent``   |

-And should return the following values:
+It will return the following values:

 | Name              | Type      |
 |-------------------|-----------|